reubenharry/haskell-docs/docs/docs/basics/functions.md

 ## Currying

-Another approach to taking multiple arguments is shown here:
+Another approach to taking multiple arguments, more commonly used, is shown here:

 ```haskell
 exampleFunc :: Int -> (Int -> Int) -- (1)!